-If you don’t have a big garden or are unable to install a fence around the area you want to protect from intruders, you can always choose individual plant protection.
+If you don’t have a big garden or cannot install a fence around the area, you want to protect yourself from intruders.
+You can always choose individual plant protection.
 Here you can choose a chicken mesh netting over and around your plants.
 The critical detail here is to make the coverage not too high from the ground so that the bunny couldn’t fit its head or go under.
-However, it should still be high enough to be on the top of your plants to protect it from nibbling.
+However, it should still be high enough to be on the top of your plants to protect them from nibbling.

-To secure trees from rabbit damage, you should create a cylinder of wire 2 feet high on the tree.
-The wire has to be at least 1 to 2 feet away from the tree.
+To secure trees from rabbit damage, you should create a wire cylinder 2 feet high on the tree.
+The wire must be at least 1 to 2 feet away from the tree.
 To protect the plant’s primary root system, you will also have to bury the base of the protective cloth at least 3 inches below the soil surface.

 Opt for Raised Beds

 Raised garden beds are great in means of price and simplicity to be installed.
 Besides, it’s beneficial when it comes to fighting with rabbits.
-Before you install it, make sure you have planned to make it high enough.
-To keep rabbits away, you will have to raise your beds about eighteen inches off the ground.
-This makes their dining much more difficult or even impossible as they will have to tiptoe to reach your greens.
+Before installing it, make sure you have planned to make it high enough.
+You will have to raise your beds about eighteen inches off the ground to keep rabbits away.
+This makes their dining much more difficult or impossible as they will have to tiptoe to reach your greens.

 However, if you already have your garden beds set up, you should go the same path as I described before.
-Use a chicken net to cover the whole bed and make sure it’s not too high from the ground.
+Use a chicken net to cover the whole bed and ensure it’s not too high from the ground.

 Repellents can be a great addition to your fight with rabbits.
 It’s usually a combination of intensive smell items that you can spray on or around your plants.
 The good thing is you can choose it at a store or do it at home.
-Yet, you shouldn’t use any pesticides or products against rats, because it might be toxic for you, your pets and children and your plants.
+Yet, you shouldn’t use any pesticides or products against rats because they might be toxic for you, your pets and children, and plants.

 Organic Homemade Repellent

-Why buy from a shop when you can use your resources and also ensure it’s environmentally friendly?
+Why buy from a shop when you can use your resources and ensure it’s environmentally friendly?
 As you already know, rabbits dislike strong scents and spicy tastes, so you can easily mix and try something before purchasing it.
-Here are some best know, practices:
+Here are some best know practices:

-- Mix hot pepper sauce (you can use ground black peppers or Tabasco sauce too) with some water and sprinkle onto your plants.
+- Mix hot pepper sauce (you can use ground black peppers or Tabasco sauce) with some water and sprinkle onto your plants.

-- Use jalapeno peppers to mix it with some water and vegetable oil and then spray onto your veggies.
+- Use jalapeno peppers to mix with water and vegetable oil, and then spray onto your veggies.

 - Don’t throw your used coffee grounds.
-Mix it with egg shells, banana peels and drop in around your garden perimeter.
+Mix it with eggshells and banana peels and drop it around your garden perimeter.

 - Get some human hair and sprinkle it around your garden (it’s also an excellent fertilizer for your vegetables).